thecoder08/raytracer/README.md

 # Raytracer
-A CPU-based raytracer that supports rendering spheres with diffuse and specular reflections.
+A CPU-based raytracer that supports rendering spheres and triangles with diffuse and specular reflections.
 Uses libxgfx.